KoushikAS/Stock_Exchange_Matching_Engine/README.md

 Note: Account creation output may differ if you run it multiple times.
 Please clear the database before running it

-To Run Load testing run
+Load testing run: Esnures to flood the server with lot of request to stress test the server.

 ```
 cd testing/